Above: Lincoln School Community Garden, Sioux Falls.

 - Training: Online webinars and training sessions also offered.

-- Workbook: Diggin’ the Dirt, Community Style by SDSU Extension Community Development Field Specialists Kari O’Neill and Chris Zdorovtsov.
+- Workbook: Diggin’ the Dirt, Community Style by SDSU Extension Community Vitality Field Specialists Kari O’Neill and Chris Zdorovtsov.

 - iGrow Articles: View the following iGrow articles for more information on specific community garden topics: